JeanBarbosa-hue/holbertonschool-shell/permissions/README.md

 2.command that prints the effective username of the current user

 3.command that prints all the groups current user is part of

+4.changes the owner of a file